The 30-45 min sales meeting

 - The person you meet is not the power sponsor.

-Date questions are a good way of getting access to the true decision maker.
-If the person you meet do not know when they can make a decision, start a potential project or when they want something delivered, it is most likely not a decision maker you talk to or there is no opportunity to discuss.
+Date questions are a good way of getting access to the true decision-maker.
+If the person you meet does not know when they can make a decision, start a potential project, or when they want something delivered, it is most likely not a decision-maker you talk to or there is no opportunity to discuss.
 You can also ask about who potentially could know and if that person can be involved in a possible next step meeting.

 Present your company: Remember that the client is more interested in if and how you can help them with their problem than listening to facts about your company.